-The goal of the DRU Network is to facilitate open communication, discussion, and resource sharing among university/college practitioners of all areas of expertise.
-A cornerstone of resilience is establishing effective partnerships.
+The DRU Network works to facilitate open communication, discussion, and resource sharing among university/college practitioners of all areas of expertise.
+A cornerstone of resilience is establishing effective partnerships and networks.
 The peer-to-peer information sharing among DRU members helps them and others mitigate, prepare for, respond to, operate during, and recover from all types of campus emergencies.
 Collectively and professionally we can strengthen the resilience of universities and colleges by sharing our experiences, strategies, technical resources, processes, and lessons learned.